SecuringTheRealm/str-foundry-local/README.md

 Foundry Local provides a seamless interface for local LLM inference.
 It combines:
 - **Neutron Server** (Inference.Service.Agent) for model processing
 - **Foundry Client** for handling requests
+- **Local vector search** using sqlite-vec and transformers.js for embeddings
 - A **Next.js frontend** for a user-friendly interaction experience

 With Foundry Local, you can run powerful language models directly on your machine without requiring cloud services, providing privacy, lower latency, and no usage costs.

+## Knowledge Features

+The application includes a RAG (Retrieval-Augmented Generation) system that:
+- Automatically indexes CSV files placed in the `/data` folder
+- Generates embeddings locally using transformers.js (no OpenAI API needed)
+- Stores vectors efficiently in SQLite using sqlite-vec extension
+- Only re-indexes files that have been added or changed
+- Falls back to text search if embedding generation fails

 ## Configuration